Mark Maxson: Exoneration

 The Cook County, Illinois Conviction Integrity Unit got the Illinois state's attorney's office to agree to DNA testing of the evidence in 2015.
-The DNA on Lindsay Murdoch's shirt and pants matched another man Osborne Wade (who had been convicted of stabbing another man to death in 1974) but not Maxson.
+The DNA on Lindsay Murdoch's shirt and pants matched another man, Osborne Wade (who had been convicted of stabbing another man to death in 1974), but not Maxson.
 In May 2016, Wade admitted in a confession that he had killed Lindsay Murdoch.
 On September 27, 2016, a Cook County judge threw out Maxson's conviction and he was released from jail.

-This case is the fifteenth conviction that the Cook County, Illinois Conviction Integrity Unit has got overturned since the unit was set up in 2012.
+This case was the fifteenth conviction that the Cook County, Illinois Conviction Integrity Unit overturned since the unit was set up in 2012.